Shop by Wheel Balancer Machine Type

 Fully Automatic vs. Semi-Automatic vs. Manual

 What is the difference between automatic and manual wheel balancing?
 To balance a wheel the machine needs 3 main parameters.
 The offset, which is the distance the wheel is away from the machine, the wheel diameter, which is the diameter of the rim on which the tyre is fitted and the width of the wheel being balanced.
-Only with these parameters can the machine carry out the wheel balancing procedure and these are what impacts the type of machine:
+Only with these parameters entered accurately into the machine can it carry out the wheel balancing procedure and these are the differences between the types of machine:

-It's important to note that, assuming correct data is entered, the balancing accuracy is not affected by the way the data is collected.
-The main advantage gained with a fully automatic balancer is the speed of turnaround for wheel balancing.
+Assuming the correct data is entered, it's important to note that balancing accuracy is not affected by the way the data is collected.
+The main advantage gained with a fully automatic balancer is the speed with which you can balance wheels.

 Still unsure which model is for you?
 Call our experts today.
-They’ll be happy to talk you through the different balancers and find the right one for you.
+They’ll be happy to talk you through the different wheel balancers available and find the right one for you.